 Overall, Implementation of the planned actions and services was completed as described.
-There are considerations for growing and improving the four year cohort graduation rate through continued graduation progress monitoring.
+There are still considerations for continuing to improve the four year cohort graduation rate through continued graduation progress monitoring.
 We will continue to work on new and existing initiatives over the next few years in order to monitor progression.